rohitpaul1998/RPTalent/README.md

 I have created a project on Wollaston's Store Database where I have picked random data of my own discretion.
 I created the table using CREATE statement and have created 5 new columns respectively.

-Then, I have inserted 15 rows pertaining to various aisles, items, their prices, quantities etc.
+Then, I have inserted 15 rows pertaining to various aisles, items, their prices, quantities etc., using INSERT statements.

 Finally, I asked myself two simple-straightforward questions.
 1. How many items are there in each Aisle?